ZsoltMolnarrr/CombatSpells/README.md

 - 💰 Loot table injection

+# ⌨️ Game technical features

+## Extra inventory slots

+### Trinkets integration

+The following slots are implemented, using Trinkets mod:
+- Spell Book slot `spell/book` (enabled by default)
+- Spell Scroll slot `spell/scroll` (disabled by default)
+- Quiver slot (in standalone group) `misc/quiver` (enabled by default)
+- Quiver slot (in the `spell group`) `spell/quiver` (disabled by default)

+## Tags for customization

+Check out the various tags (for items, entities, spells) [here](src/main/java/net/spell_engine/api/tags).

+## Commands

+Coming soon...

-# 📦️ Content
+# 📦️ Game Content

-This mod is primarily a batch of tools (APIs) for developers, but it comes with very little content.
+This mod is primarily a batch of tools (APIs) for developers, but it comes with few generic content, primarily to allow spell book creation and spell binding.

+## Items

+### Spell Scroll

+- ID: `spell_engine:scroll`
+- Functions analogously to vanilla Enchanted Books.
+  - Spell scroll is generated in creative mode tab, for all spells
+  - Spell scrolls with randomly bound spells can be found in dungeons loot chests
+- Can be placed into Spell Books, using the Spell Binding Table
+- Can be equipped into Spell Book slot (and Spell Scroll slot if enabled), to use without a spell book

+## Blocks

 ### Spell Binding Table block

 - ID: `spell_engine:spell_binding`
 - Use it to create spell books, and bind spells to them

+## Enchantments

-### Spell Infinity enchantment
+### Spell Infinity

 - ID: `spell_engine:spell_infinity`
 - Effect: negates spell cast rune cost
 - Applicable: for items under the item tag `spell_engine:enchantable/spell_infinity`

-### Spell Book slot

-- Implemented with Trinkets mod
-- Adds a special inventory slot for players, where a spell book can be equipped
-- Trinket group: `charm spell_book`

 # 🔧 Configuration